Jawanet/php-file-transfer-support-big-file/README.md

 ## Advanced PHP File Downloader

-This tool is an advanced, server-based download system that allows you to fetch files from the internet (based on a URL) and store them on the server.
+This tool is an advanced, php-based download system that allows you to fetch files from the internet (based on a URL) and store them on the server.
 Its features are engineered for speed, reliability, and process transparency.

 ### 1\. ⏱️ Real-time Download Progress (Live Progress)